Market manipulation prohibition under REMIT

 It is visible that rather an example-based approach has been adopted in this regard - creating thereby space for uncertainty and divergent interpretations.

 UK Ofgem document of 8 September 2015 "Prohibition of market abuse under the Regulation on wholesale energy market integrity and transparency (EU) No 1227/2011 (REMIT)" underlined some key features of REMIT market manipulation regime:

 - market manipulation may occur without an impact on supply, demand or price;

 - there is no need for there to have been intent for market manipulation, as defined in Article 2(2)(a), to be found.

-It needs to be, hence, taken into account that certain orders or transactions, depending on the specificities of the market and on the circumstances, may be considered as market manipulation, or attempt thereof under Article 2(2) and 2(3) of REMIT, and prohibited by Article 5 of REMIT, irrespective the motive behind the orders/transactions, or regardless of the actual effect on the market.
+Hence, it needs to be taken into account that certain orders or transactions, depending on the specificities of the market and on the circumstances, may be considered as market manipulation, or attempt thereof under Article 2(2) and 2(3) of REMIT, and prohibited by Article 5 of REMIT, irrespective the motive behind the orders/transactions, or regardless of the actual effect on the market.

 The above Ofgem document particularly highlights layering as a practice, which amounts to market manipulation in the energy market.

 As the layering is described the act of entering a series of bids (or offers), which the market participant does not intend to execute, at increasing (or, for offers, decreasing) prices.
 This is likely to amount to a breach of REMIT (by analogy with the regulation of financial services, Canada Inc (formerly trading as Swift Trade Inc) v Financial Services Authority All ER (D) 266 (Feb)).

 - the placement of bids (or offers) which are not intended to be traded provides a false signal as to the level of demand (supply) to the market (Article 2(2)(a)(i)); and/or

 - the false signal may secure, or attempt to secure, the price at an artificial level (see Article 2(2)(a)(ii)).